irshu355/Android-WYSIWYG-Editor/README.md

 ##Future Improvements

- - Insert quotes into editor
+ - Insert quotes into editor.
- - HTML Parser
+ - HTML Parser.
- - Indent and Outdent selections
+ - Indent and Outdent selections.
+ - Underline and Overline selections.
- - Add more Callbacks for the controls
+ - Imrove and add more callbacks.

 Thank you for your support,
 I will keep the library updated, contributions are much appreciated, feel free to fork and customize for your needs.